Attribute Sync and Transformers

 • Active Directory sAMAccountName

-• Email Addresses (for the Email Write-Back action)
+• Email Addresses (for Email Write-Back action)

 Common Transformers